-Section 306 Failure to Perform Satisfactorily
+Section 305 Failure to Perform Satisfactorily

-An employee who fails to perform satisfactorily, whether during the probationary period or during advancement from Step 1 to Step 2 or from Step 2 to Step 3 (the Standard Job Rate), will be denied the scheduled salary increase.
+An employee who fails to perform satisfactorily will be denied any scheduled salary increase.
 Appropriate disciplinary action may be taken by the Department Head in accordance with Article 9 of this resolution.
-Employees who have advanced to the Standard Job Rate (Step 3) will be required to perform at a satisfactory level or be subject to disciplinary action.
+Employees will be required to perform at a satisfactory level or be subject to disciplinary action.

-Section 307 Delay of Performance Evaluation
+Section 306 Delay of Performance Evaluation